fsmosca/UCIChessEngineProtocol/README.md

 	to avoid too much traffic.
 	Additional info:
 	* depth <x>
-		search depth in plies
+		This is the search depth in plies.
 	* seldepth <x>
-		selective search depth in plies,
+		This is the selective search depth in plies.
-		if the engine sends seldepth there must also be a "depth" present in the same string.
+		If the engine sends seldepth there must also be a "depth" present in the same string.
 	* time <x>
-		the time searched in ms, this should be sent together with the pv.
+		The time searched in ms, this should be sent together with the pv.
 	* nodes <x>
-		x nodes searched, the engine should send this info regularly
+		The x nodes searched, the engine should send this info regularly.
 	* pv <move1> ... <movei>
-		the best line found
+		This is the best line found.
 	* multipv <num>
-		this for the multi pv mode.
+		This is for the multi pv mode.
-		for the best move/pv add "multipv 1" in the string when you send the pv. in k-best mode always send all k variants in k strings together.
+		For the best move/pv add "multipv 1" in the string when you send the pv.
+		In k-best mode always send all k variants in k strings together.
 	* score
 		* cp <x>
-			the score from the engine's point of view in centipawns.
+			This is the score from the engine's point of view in centipawns.
 		* mate <y>
-			mate in y moves, not plies.
+			This is mate in y moves, not plies.
 			If the engine is getting mated use negative values for y.
 		* lowerbound
-	      the score is just a lower bound.
+	      The score is just a lower bound.
 		* upperbound
-		   the score is just an upper bound.
+		   The score is just an upper bound.
 	* currmove <move>
-		currently searching this move
+		The engine is currently searching this move.
 	* currmovenumber <x>
-		currently searching move number x, for the first move x should be 1 not 0.
+		The engine is currently searching move number x, for the first move x should be 1 not 0.
 	* hashfull <x>
-		the hash is x permill full, the engine should send this info regularly
+		The hash is x permill full, the engine should send this info regularly.
 	* nps <x>
-		x nodes per second searched, the engine should send this info regularly
+		The x nodes per second searched, the engine should send this info regularly.
 	* tbhits <x>
-		x positions where found in the endgame table bases
+		There are x positions where found in the endgame table bases.
 	* sbhits <x>
-		x positions where found in the shredder endgame databases
+		There are x positions where found in the shredder endgame databases.
 	* cpuload <x>
-		the cpu usage of the engine is x permill.
+		The cpu usage of the engine is x permill.
 	* string <str>
-		any string str which will be displayed be the engine, if there is a string command the rest of the line will be interpreted as <str>.
+		Any string str which will be displayed be the engine, if there is a string command the rest of the line will be interpreted as <str>.
 	* refutation <move1> <move2> ... <movei>
-	   move <move1> is refuted by the line <move2> ... <movei>, i can be any number >= 1.
+	   The move <move1> is refuted by the line <move2> ... <movei>, i can be any number >= 1.
 	   Example: after move d1h5 is searched, the engine can send "info refutation d1h5 g6h5"
-	   if g6h5 is the best answer after d1h5 or if g6h5 refutes the move d1h5. if there is no refutation for d1h5 found, the engine should just send "info refutation d1h5"
+	   If g6h5 is the best answer after d1h5 or if g6h5 refutes the move d1h5.
+	   If there is no refutation for d1h5 found, the engine should just send "info refutation d1h5".
 		The engine should only send this if the option "UCI_ShowRefutations" is set to true.
 	* currline <cpunr> <move1> ... <movei>
-	   this is the current line the engine is calculating. <cpunr> is the number of the cpu if the engine is running on more than one cpu. <cpunr> = 1,2,3.... if the engine is just using one cpu, <cpunr> can be omitted.
+	   This is the current line the engine is calculating. <cpunr> is the number of the cpu if the engine is running on more than one cpu. <cpunr> = 1,2,3....
+	   If the engine is just using one cpu, <cpunr> can be omitted.
 	   If <cpunr> is greater than 1, always send all k lines in k strings together.
 		The engine should only send this if the option "UCI_ShowCurrLine" is set to true.